-- ARTICLE 4. a. \Box Game clock.
-Playing time shall be kept with a game clock that may be either a stop watch operated by the line judge, back judge, field judge or side judge, or a game clock operated by an assistant under the direction of the appropriate judge.
-The type of game clock shall be determined by the game management.
+- ARTICLE 4. a.

+Game clock.
+Playing time shall be kept with a game clock that may be either a stopwatch operated by the line judge, back judge, field judge or side judge, or a game clock operated by an assistant under the direction of the appropriate judge.
+The type of game clock and the location of the game clock operator shall be determined by the game management.
+The game clock operator may be located on the sideline or in the press box area.
+If the clock operator is in the press box, it is recommended the location is between the goal lines.
+This location shall be shielded from public interference and shall afford a direct and unobstructed view of the playing field.
 The game clock shall not display fractions of seconds. - b. \Box 40-Second Clock. - 1.
-When an official signals that the ball is dead, the play clock shall begin a 40-second - 2.
-If the 40-second clock does not start or the count is interrupted for reasons beyond the control of the officials or the play-clock operator (e.g. clock malfunction), the referee shall stop the game clock and signal (both palms open in an over-the-head pumping motion) that the play clock should be reset at 40 seconds and started immediately. - 3.
-In the event that the 40-second clock is running and reads 20 before the ball is ready to be snapped, the referee shall signal that the play clock be set at 25 seconds.
+When an official signals that the ball is dead, the play clock shall begin a 40-second count. - 2.
+If the 40-second clock does not start or the count is interrupted for reasons beyond the control of the officials or the play-clock operator (e.g. clock malfunction), the referee shall stop the game clock and signal (both palms open in an over-the-head pumping motion) that the play clock should be reset at 40 seconds and started immediately.

+- 3. In the event that the 40-second clock is running and reads 20 before the ball is ready to be snapped, the referee shall signal that the play clock be set at 25 seconds.
 If there is a delay in doing this, the referee shall declare a timeout and signal that the play clock be set at 25 seconds.
 When play is to be resumed, the referee will give the ready-for-play signal [S1] and the play clock shall begin the 25-second count.
 The game clock will start on the snap unless it had been running when the referee declared a timeout; in that case, it will start on the referee's signal (Rule 3-3-2-f).
 (A.R.
-3-2-4:I and II) - c.
+3-2-4:I, II and III) - c.
 25-Second Clock.
 If the officials signal the game clock to be stopped for any of the following reasons, the referee shall signal (one open palm in an over-the-head pumping motion) that the clock should be set at 25 seconds: - 1.
 Penalty administration. - 2.
 Charged team timeout. - 3.
-Media timeout.

-- 4. Timeout for an injury to or a helmet coming off a player or players on the offensive team only.
+Media timeout. - 4.
+Timeout for an injury to or a helmet coming off a player or players on the offensive team only.
 The play clock is set to 40 seconds for an injury to or helmet coming off a player or players on the defensive team, or if injuries or helmets off are by both teams.
 This rule only applies if the injury and/or helmet off was the only reason for stopping the clock. - 5.
 Measurement. - 6.
 Team B is awarded a first down other than after a free kick. - 7.
-After a kick down other than a free kick where Team B will next snap the ball. - 8.
+After a kick down, other than a free kick where Team B will next snap the ball. - 8.
 Scores other than a Team A touchdown (not the try). - 9.
 Start of each period. - 10.
 Start of a team's possession series in an extra period. - 11.
 Video review. - 12.
-Other administrative stoppage. × d.
-Device malfunction.
-If a visual 40/25-second timing device becomes inoperative, both coaches shall be notified by the referee immediately and both clocks shall be turned off.
+Other administrative stoppage.